mariadeor/3d-moulds-for-ovarian-cancer/README.md

   |:---:|
   | *Required ROIs are: the tumour (delineated on every slice where the lesion appears) and the desired location of the base, together with two reference points at the end of it as shown in the Figure above.
 The base and reference points need to be segmented only on a few slices (e.g. 5).* |

-Templates of both files are provided for the example case.
+Both files are provided for the example case and can be further used as templates.

 ## Outputs
 All the results will be stored in a folder named *your-mould-id*: